Mikkeli Airport

 Mikkeli Airport (IATA: MIK, ICAO: EFMI) is located in Mikkeli, Finland, 2.5 NM west of the city centre.

 There are no regular scheduled flights to the airport.
 In the summer, there are a large number of gliding, powered flight and parachute jumping activities at the airport.

+Facilities

 There is one runway (11/29) in the airport and its measures are 1702 × 44 m.
 Runway 11 is also equipped with an instrument landing system.